 Through the use of Artificial Intelligence (AI) ,Optical Character Readers (OCR), and advanced transcription technology we are now able to achieve a high level of media contextualization.

 OCR is the electronic or mechanical conversion of images of typed, handwritten, or printed text into machine-encoded text.
-OCR has been around for quite some time but they now have the ability to go even further and bring in the images of written context within a video and transcript it as well.
+OCR has been around for quite some time but now has the ability to go even further and interpret the images of written content within a video.

 Media Contextualization simply means the ability to look inside the video and allow people to find and share, exactly what they are looking for.
 AI as applied to media contextualization delivers the ability to extract metadata that can be used to index, organize, and search your video content, as well as control and filter content for what’s most relevant.

-Artificial Intelligence (AI) can take both video tagging and OCR further to create an all encompassing and comprehensive “media contextualization engine” through Machine Learning (ML) and Natural Language Processing (NLP) applications.
+Artificial Intelligence (AI) can take both video tagging and OCR further to create an all-encompassing “media contextualization engine” through Machine Learning (ML) and Natural Language Processing (NLP) applications.

 Once the transcript has been created, Natural Language Processing comes in.
 With better understanding of the language being used by the participants in the video, the AI generates a natural language understanding report that consists of the category, concepts, emotions, entities, keywords, sentiments, top positive sentences, and word clouds.
 For example – the report might highlight specific uses of business jargon or metaphorical expressions.The more exposure the AI has, the more it’s understanding increases of the different vernaculars on how to communicate an idea.
 The more video you feed the AI, the more robust the transcript becomes.
 The more data and context the AI has, the more it learns.
 AI then becomes more comprehensive in it’s language understanding as it is given increased access to your company’s recorded meetings and conversations.